What if I am a posted worker from the EU, Norway, Iceland, Liechtenstein or Switzerland?

 Similar rules apply if you are self-employed and come to work temporarily in the UK.

-If you fall under these rules you may not need to get a National Insurance number and will instead be allocated a different type of reference, which looks like this 54 M4 46 90, and will be used by HMRC to identify you.
+If you fall under these rules, you may not need to get a National Insurance number.
+Instead, you will be allocated a different type of reference, which looks something like 54 M4 46 90, and this will be used by HMRC to identify you.

 Under the new protocol on social security coordination